VCSFA-MARS/TSLPB/README.md

 # Twiggs Space Lab Payload Board Driver

-TSLPB is a driver class that can be instantiated and used to access the sensors and devices on the TSLPB V3 for the ThinSat program.
+TSLPB is a driver class that can be instantiated and used to access the sensors and devices on the TSLPB V3 for the [ThinSat Program.](http://vaspace.org/index.php/thinsat-program)

 The driver sets up all the input and output pins required for accessing the analog sensors, and provides methods for reading both the analog and digital